cargomedia/janus-gateway-rtpbroadcast/README.md

 #### Autoswitch
 It calculates advances stats for incomming `RTP` streams and for incomming `REMB` per `WebRTC` session.
-It allows to switch streams in configurable way depends on runtime condition of incomming RTP payload of publisher and outgoing RTP payload per sebscriber.
+It allows to switch streams in configurable way depends on runtime condition of incomming RTP payload of publisher and outgoing RTP payload per subscriber.

 #### Scheduling
 It tracks `RTP/VP8` payload for key frames and trigger switch of waiting subscribers.
-The waiting list is defined per stream and keeps WebRTC session as reference. `Session` and be in waiting queue or if `autoswitch` is `ON` or by `switch-source` action request.
+The waiting list is defined per stream and keeps WebRTC session as reference. `Session` can be in allocated to the waiting queue or if `autoswitch` is `ON` or by `switch-source` action request.

 Building
 --------